RicherMans/audiodataload/README.md

 * [Htkiterator](#adl.htkiterator): A dataloader for [HTK](http://www.ee.columbia.edu/ln/LabROSA/doc/HTKBook21/node58.html#SECTION03271000000000000000) formatted features.
 * [Hdf5iterator](#adl.hdfiterator): Wraps the given [dataloader](#adl.basedataloader) with this iterator to not use it's internal loading methods, but uses a preprocessed HDF5 file instead.
 * [Asynciterator](#adl.asynciterator): Wraps the given [dataloader](#adl.basedataloader) with an iterator that allows multithreaded processing.
 This can be beneficial and allows to speed up the loading process, but also uses up a lot more memory.
+* [Cacheiterator](#adl.cacheiterator): Wraps the given [dataloader](#adl.basedataloader) with an iterator that stores all ( or a subset of ) the utterances/samples within the CPU.
+This is useful for smaller datasets, where possible dataloads from the harddisk do decrease speed by large.

 ```lua
 local audioload = require 'audioload'